 Never good enough for yourself?
 5 positive steps to self-acceptance

-Facebook Twitter LinkedIn Pinterest Never good enough for yourself?
+Never good enough for yourself?
 5 positive steps to self-acceptance that will help We all know that feeling when we look in the mirror in the morning and see only our flaws.
-When we carry every little slip-up around with us for years, and when that certain inner voice keeps whispering "you're not good enough".
-But what if that [...]
+When we carry every little slip-up around with us for years and years, and when that inner voice keeps whispering "you're not good enough".
+But what if I told you that you [...]

 "